-Value added tax (VAT) is an indirect tax which is charged at the time of consumption of goods and services and is levied when a value has been added over various stages of production/ distribution right from the purchase of raw materials till the final products are sold to the retail consumers.
-It is a multipoint tax.
+Value-added tax (VAT) is an indirect tax which is charged at the time of consumption of goods and services and is levied when a value has been added over various stages of production/ distribution right from the purchase of raw materials till the final products are sold to the retail consumers.

-The VAT is levied on the cost of the products at each stage.
-The full burden of the VAT is borne only by the final consumer since the producer of the product or supply chain distribution members can take the credit of VAT paid by them. (i.e.) until the purchaser is not the end user, the goods procured is the cost to the business, and the tax paid on those purchases can be reduced from the tax they charge on their customers.
+The VAT is levied on the cost of the products at each stage, and its full burden is borne only by the final consumer since the producer of the product or supply chain distribution members can take the credit of VAT paid by them. (i.e.) until the purchaser is not the end-user, the goods procured is the cost to the business, and the tax paid on those purchases can be reduced from the tax they charge on their customers.

 - Output VAT = It is a tax charged on the sale of goods.
 It is charged on the selling price of the goods.

 - Input VAT = It is the tax paid on the purchase of goods.
 It is paid at the cost price of the goods.

 Theo is a chocolate manufactured and sold in the US.
 The US has a 10% Value added tax.

 - Theo’s Manufacturer procures the raw material at the cost of $10, plus VAT of $1 – payable to the US government.
 The total price paid is $11.

 - The Manufacturer sells Theo to a retailer for $20 plus a VAT of $2 totals to $22.
 However, the Manufacturer pays only $1 to the US government as that is the total VAT to be paid at this point because the output VAT $2 is reduced by the input VAT of $1 paid during the procurement of raw materials. $1 paid represents the VAT on value addition made in the cost price of $10 ($20 – $10)